-The Pigeon Point Light was named for the clipper ship Carrier Pigeon, which sank off the point in 1853.
+The Pigeon Point Light was named for the clipper ship Carrier Pigeon, which sank off the nearby point of land in 1853.

-The Fresnel lens is a first order lens, the largest size made.
-It is almost 8 feet tall and weighs one ton. it was used at the old Cape Hatteras Lighthouse in North Carolina until the Civil War ended.
+The Fresnel lens is a first-order lens, the largest size of lens made.
+It was used at the old Cape Hatteras Lighthouse in North Carolina until the Civil War ended.
 Pigeon Point's identifying lighting pattern was one flash every ten seconds.

 Visiting Pigeon Point Lighthouse

 You can't sleep in the tower, but the old keepers' housing is now a hostel run by Hostelling International where you can rent dorm-style rooms and private rooms.
 They also have a cliffside hot tub that is popular at sunset.